 Caption: A mechanic troubleshooting car’s engine

 The initial assessment should determine if the repair is worth it.
-Does it seem like a minor fix that won’t take a lot of your time?
+Does it seem like a minor fix that won’t take much of your time?
 Furthermore, are the new materials you need expensive?

 A Guide to Replacing Your Chassis Wiring